JoshuaMeier/BandaHospitalApp/README.md

 Banda Health to notice errors and exceptions in a faster more efficient manner.

 ### Installing
 To install BandaHospitalApp you must first have [java](https://java.com/en/download/) and [gradle](https://gradle.org/install/) downloaded.
-Then you may download the gidhub .zip file and import it to your workspace.
+Then you may download the github .zip file and import it to your workspace.

 ### Operating Instructions
-Before running the program, edit the config.cfg file in the main folder to read and write to the correct file locations as well as have to correct target email credentials.
+Before running the program, edit the config.cfg file in the main folder to read and write to the correct file locations as well as have the correct target email credentials.

 ### Developers
 Joshua "Swoop" Meier